KumareshBabuNS/salesApp/README.md

 # salesApp
-salesApp is a showcase java application composed from several microservices modules It is implemented using SpringBoot, Spring REST,Docker
+salesApp is a showcase microservice java application implemented using:
+SpringBoot
+Spring Cloud
+Spring REST
+Docker

+This showcase is composed from several modules client module product module order module